reaganprice2004/voice-activated-chatbot/README.md

 ---

 ## 🧹 System Pipeline
-1. Record user speech from microphone
+1. Record user speech from the microphone
 2. Convert speech to text (ASR)
 3. Generate response using GPT model
 4. Convert response to speech (TTS)
-5. Play response audio
+5. Play the response audio

 ---